Diana: 22 Years Later

 On the screen, images of Princess Diana, reports of a car crash in Paris.
 Three dead; the paparazzi implicated.
 Like a pack of wolves now sheepish.
 No seat belts, no hope of surviving the crumpled wreckage of that one.

-What followed is now all too familiar: The funeral, the teenage William and Harry behind the cortege, the ocean of flowers at Kensington Palace and an outpouring of grief for a Mother; for someone we thought we knew but of course we did not.
+What followed is now all too familiar: The funeral, the teenage William and Harry behind the cortege, the ocean of flowers at Kensington Palace and an outpouring of grief for a Mother and Princess; for someone we thought we knew so well but of course we did not.
 For someone whose life resonated, for our own losses, for all that had been suppressed for so long.
 Something changed that day and as a nation, we began to talk.
 We began to feel.
 The British stiff upper lip trembled, we would never be the same again.

 For many years after that fateful day, Diana's presence was everywhere; her image not far from front cover of the tabloids.
 I remember a friend saying that their 5-year-old daughter had been in tears because ‘the beautiful princess had just died’; she was talking about Diana who had been dead for more than a decade.
 And then she was gone, her mischevious smile replaced by endless Z-list celebrity social media updates; her legacy hazy, disputed and relegated to that of 'fashion icon'.
 I still find it fascinating that some young adults have no idea who Diana was; born after she died, she means nothing to them.